OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression

 We evaluate the performance of on-the-sphere learning modules on the compression of 360$^\circ$ images under different conditions.
 We use 2170 images from the SUN360 equirectangular image database for our experiments \cite{Jianxiong_recognizing_2012}.
 All experiments use the same split of the dataset for learning and evaluation, consisting of 1737 images for training (80\%), 10 images for validation (0.5\%), and 423 images for testing (19.5\%).
 To have a fair comparison, we train all CNN models (our model and baselines) using this dataset from scratch (no pre-trained model is used).

 We compare our OSLO solution with different baselines.
-On the one hand, we consider the solution of \cite{balle_variational_2018} trained and tested on ERP.
-On the other hand, we consider the same architecture as in Fig.~\ref{fig:spherical_balle}, defined on HEALPix sampling, using DeepSphere’s solution \cite{perraudin_deepsphere_2019}.
-The convolution is then performed using a graph-based approach.
-Since the notion of stride is not introduced in Deepsphere we use max pooling for downsampling.
-Moreover, to increase the local support, the extension to domains greater than one hop is implemented by increasing the Chebyshev filter size as suggested in \cite{perraudin_deepsphere_2019,defferrard_convolutional_2016} instead of the strategy proposed for OSLO in \cref{subsec:extension_hop}.
+On the one hand, we consider the solutions of \cite{balle_end--end_2017,balle_variational_2018} trained and tested on ERP.
+On the other hand, we consider the same architecture, as in Fig.~\ref{fig:spherical_balle}, defined on HEALPix sampling, using DeepSphere’s architecture, \textit{i.e.}, graph-based convolution and max pooling \cite{perraudin_deepsphere_2019}.
+To increase the local support of the Deep sphere convolutional filters, the extension to greater than one hop is implemented by increasing the Chebyshev filter size as suggested in \cite{perraudin_deepsphere_2019,defferrard_convolutional_2016} instead of the strategy proposed for OSLO in \cref{subsec:extension_hop}.
 Additionally, as no upsampling strategy is introduced in DeepSphere, we use our proposed sub-pixel convolution (\cref{subsec:sub-pixel_conv}) for DeepSphere to have a fair comparison.